AdeenaAziz/Test-Repo/Python/Automating tasks usinh python/readme.md

 Python Automation Scripts

 This repository contains Python scripts for automating common tasks used in real-world corporate environments.
-These scripts help save time by automating repetitive tasks like sending emails, renaming files, deleting old files, scraping websites, scheduling tasks, and even shutting down your computer.

-Table of Contents
+Table of Contents:
-Send Automated Emails
+- Send Automated Emails

-Rename Files
+- Rename Files

-Delete Old Files
+- Delete Old Files

-Web Scraping
+- Web Scraping

-Schedule Tasks
+- Schedule Tasks

-Shutdown Computer
+- Shutdown Computer

-Installation
+- Installation

-Usage
+- Usage

-Send Automated Emails
+SEND AUTOMATED EMAILS
 This script sends email notifications automatically using Gmail.

 Requirements:

-Python smtplib and email module (built-in)
+- Python smtplib and email module (built-in)

-Gmail account with App Password
+- Gmail account with App Password

 Steps:

-Import libraries: smtplib, MIMEText
+1. Import libraries: smtplib, MIMEText

-Define sender, receiver, message, and subject
+2. Define sender, receiver, message, and subject

-Connect to Gmail SMTP server (smtp.gmail.com) with TLS
+3. Connect to Gmail SMTP server (smtp.gmail.com) with TLS

-Login using App Password
+4. Login using App Password

-Send email
+5. Send email

 Important: Do NOT use your Gmail password.
 Use App Passwords from Google Account → Security → App Passwords.

-Rename Files
+RENAME FILES
-This script renames multiple files in a folder automatically based on a naming convention.
+This script renames multiple files in a folder automatically.

 Requirements: Python os module (built-in)

 Steps:

-Import os
+1. Import os

-Set the directory path
+2. Set the directory path

-Loop through files and rename them
+3. Loop through files and rename them

-Replace old names with new names as required
+4. Replace old names with new names

 Example: old_file1.txt → new_file1.txt

-Delete Old Files
+DELETE OLD FILES
-This script deletes files older than a certain date automatically.
+This script deletes files older than a certain date.

-Requirements: Python os and datetime modules (built-in)
+Requirements: Python os and datetime modules

 Steps:

-Import os and datetime
+1. Import os and datetime

-Set the directory path
+2. Set the directory path

-Define a threshold date
+3. Define a threshold date

-Loop through files, check modification time, and delete files older than threshold
+4. Loop through files and delete old ones

-Web Scraping
+WEB SCRAPING
 This script extracts all links from a website.

 Requirements:

-requests module
+- requests module

-beautifulsoup4 module
+- beautifulsoup4 module

 Steps:

-Import requests and BeautifulSoup
+1. Import requests and BeautifulSoup

-Get HTML of the website
+2. Get HTML of the website

-Parse HTML to find all <a> tags
+3. Parse HTML to find all <a> tags

-Extract href links
+4. Extract href links

-Example: Extract all URLs from https://www.netflix.com
+Example: Extract URLs from https://www.netflix.com

-Schedule Tasks
+SCHEDULE TASKS
-This script runs tasks at a specific time automatically.
+This script runs tasks at a specific time.

 Requirements: schedule and time modules

 Steps:

-Define a Python function to run
+1. Define a Python function to run

-Use schedule.every().day.at("HH:MM").do(function)
+2. Use schedule.every().day.at("HH:MM").do(function)

-Keep the script running with while True
+3. Keep the script running with while True

-Example: Print "This is a scheduled task" at 2 PM every day.
+Example: Print task at 2 PM every day.

-Shutdown Computer
+SHUTDOWN COMPUTER
-This script shuts down a Windows computer automatically.
+This script shuts down a Windows computer.

 Requirements: Python os module

 Steps:

-python
 import os
 os.system("shutdown /s /t 0")

-/s → shutdown
+/s = shutdown

-/t 0 → immediately
+/t 0 = immediately

-⚠️ Be careful!
-This will shut down your computer immediately.
+WARNING: This will shut down your computer immediately.

-Installation
-bash
+INSTALLATION
 pip install requests beautifulsoup4 schedule

-Usage
+USAGE
-Clone this repository
+1. Clone this repository

-Install required dependencies
+2. Install required dependencies

-Run any script: python script_name.py
+3. Run any script: python script_name.py

-Modify variables according to your needs
+4. Modify variables according to your needs